New Orleans Water Quality at a Glance

 Why does New Orleans water sometimes taste different?

-Taste variations in New Orleans water are common and generally safe.
-Several factors can affect taste:
+Taste variations in New Orleans water are common and can indicate quality changes.
+Several factors affect taste:

-• Saltwater Intrusion: During severe drought, subtle taste changes may occur as salt levels rise in the river
+• Saltwater Intrusion: During severe drought, salt levels rise affecting taste, as experienced in 2023

 Contaminants of Concern